 3. Take Tour of the Alamo.
 Yes, just like Pee-Wee, we’re planning to take a tour of The Alamo.
 It’s just a few blocks away from the popular River Walk area of town, so it’s a must to explore the symbol of independence in Texas.

 4. Dine Outside at the River Walk.
-San Antonio’s River Walk is among the most popular areas of town, so stop by for lunch or dinner under a colorful umbrella at one of a couple dozen restaurants.
+San Antonio’s River Walk is among the most popular areas of town, so stop by for lunch or dinner under a colorful umbrella at one of a couple dozen restaurants during your San Antonio family vacation.
 Watch people as they pass by and the river cruises as they float along.

 5. Explore the Largest Caverns in Texas.
 Go underground to take in the largest caverns open to the public in Texas at Natural Bridge Caverns.
 Take a guided tour, find your way out of a maze, mine for gems and fossils, or try out the zip lines and treetop course.